-SHUGENDO - the spiritual path of the yamabushi ("one who bows down on the mountain") - is a 1500 year old Japanese religious tradition distilling the profound wisdom teachings of Asia.
-Combining esoteric Buddhist practice, Shinto awareness of the sacredness of nature, and outdoor asceticism such as mountain pilgrimage and meditation in icy waterfalls, Shugendo is an intensely embodied path of awakening.
+SHUGENDO, the spiritual path of the yamabushi, “one who bows down on the mountain,” is a 1,500-year-old Japanese religious tradition rooted in mountain practice, esoteric Buddhism, and reverence for the sacredness of nature.
+Combining ritual practice, awareness of the living sacredness of nature, and outdoor ascetic training such as mountain pilgrimage and waterfall practice, Shugendo is an intensely embodied path of awakening.

-Read below to learn more about ISA, our training curriciulm, and how to get involved.
+Read below to learn more about ISA, our training curriculum, and how to get involved.

 Lineage & History